Tagussan/bitsnarl/README.md

-## Principle: we put a strong constraint on data
+## Principle: we put very strong constraints on data

 We have ASCII codes to represent strings.
 The number of ASCII codes that correspond to actual characters is 99 (33 to 126 for characters, and Space, CR, LF, Tab, NUL), and usually one byte is allocated for each character.